 For this style, the hair is cut in long layers all over.
 If you're not a surfer, don't worry, you can always get this model's specific look by having your salon add natural looking highlights and using a bit of salt spray, such as Sachajuan's Salt Spray ($34).

 If you've got a great head of thick and shiny hair like this, show it off.
 This model does that by having the hair cut in long layers, tapering around the sides and back.
 For styling, just a bit of pomade is used to sweep the hair back and add shine.
 Caring for gray hair can require a little bit more work, but it is worth the extra effort.

 This is another fun option for dudes who work in a more creative field and like a longer style.
 The hair is cut in long layers all over the head, and styled with a bit of matte paste to add separation.
 Because of the casual nature of this style, it's worn best with a short, scruffy beard.

 The Short Textured Cut

-For this style, the hair is cut clipper short on the sides and back (about a No. 3 blade) and left about two inches long on top.
-The hair on top is razor-cut to add both separation and texture.
-This hairstyle works particularly well for men who may be thinning or have a receding hairline.
+For this style, the hair is cut clipper-short on the sides and back and left about two inches long on top.
+The hair on top is razor-cut, to add both separation and texture.
+This hairstyle works particularly well for men who may have thinning hair or a receding hairline.
 If that's the case, and you want to wear this style, use the lightest styling product possible to avoid creating too much separation in the hair—more separation means more exposed scalp.